github/site-policy/Policies/github-data-protection-addendum.md

 #### 2.3 GitHub Compliance; Data Transfers.
 GitHub will comply with Applicable Data Protection Laws in relation to the processing of Customer Personal Data.

-All transfers of Customer Personal Data out of the European Union, European Economic Area, United Kingdom, and Switzerland by the Core Online Services shall be governed by the Standard Contractual Clauses in Attachment 1 (Standard Contractual Clauses).
+All transfers of Customer Personal Data out of the European Union, European Economic Area, United Kingdom, and Switzerland to provide the Service shall be governed by the Standard Contractual Clauses in Attachment 1 (Standard Contractual Clauses).
 GitHub will abide by the requirements of European Economic Area and Swiss data protection law regarding the collection, use, transfer, retention, and other processing of Customer Personal Data from the European Economic Area, United Kingdom, and Switzerland.
 All transfers of Customer Personal Data to a third country or an international organization will be subject to appropriate safeguards as described in Article 46 of the GDPR and such transfers and safeguards will be documented according to Article 30(2) of the GDPR.

-In addition, GitHub is certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and the commitments they entail.
+In addition, GitHub is certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and the commitments they entail, although GitHub does not rely on the EU-U.S. Privacy Shield Framework as a legal basis for transfers of Personal Data in light of the judgment of the Court of Justice of the EU in Case C-311/18.
 GitHub agrees to notify Customer if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Privacy Shield principles.

 ### 3. Data Protection.